-Gabriel’s statement was meant as a proclamation: “Fasten your seat belts!
-We’re heading now into the End of the Age!”… or something to that effect.
+Gabriel’s statement was meant as a proclamation: “this ‘vile person’, he’s also the ‘prince of the covenant’!
+So, “Fasten your seat belts!
+We’re zooming off now into the End of the Age!”… or something to that effect.
 Similar to how a railway track is shifted so an oncoming train can veer off into a new direction, so this verse 22 signals a change of direction in the prophetic train of thought.

 3) Related to the above point is the word “league” in Daniel 11:23.
 In keeping with the literary devices common in ancient Hebrew, “league” is simply another word for “covenant” from the previous verse.
 This is known as “parallel structure”.
 (See relevant section in the Daniel 11 series.)

 Firstly, the passage in verse 22 was mistranslated in most Bible versions, making it sound as if the “prince of the covenant” gets destroyed.
 This does not make sense, for in the very next verse we read that he is very much alive: “after the league is made with him he shall act deceitfully,” etc. The reason for this mistranslation?
 Apparently, to make it easier to fit certain details of ancient history into this part of Gabriel’s message.
 (For details, see here.)